47 BJJ Co-op – Training Options

 Access to all regularly scheduled classes — morning and evening.

-A mat culture where beginners aren’t used as crash test dummies.
+A culture where beginners aren’t used as crash test dummies.

 Instructors who actually teach, not just demonstrate their A-game for 45 minutes.